 The Making the Shade program provides grant funding to create healthier, shaded playground areas on elementary school campuses.
-This funding (up to $5,000) is available to PTAs, neighborhood associations and community groups.
-In addition, GFC’s community foresters help with species selection, location, planting and maintenance education.
+This funding (up to $5,000) is available to elementary schools, PTAs, neighborhood associations, and community groups.
+In addition, GFC’s Community Foresters help with species selection, location, planting, and maintenance education.

 Trees keep children healthy by: